hlequien/yf_script/README.md

 # yf_script

+A lot of people do "Hello World  !" to discover a language, some prefers doing financial data tools instead.

 ## I) What is yf_script

 yf is for Yahoo Finance and script because it's a script and I have a damn lack of immagination to find a name.